plinker-rpc/development/docs/asterisk.md

 **Plinker-RPC - Asterisk**
 =========

+!!! warning "No longer in development"
+    This component is no longer being developed.

 PlinkerRPC PHP client/server makes it really easy to link and execute PHP component classes on remote systems, while maintaining the feel of a local method call.

 An Asterisk component which hooks into the Asterisk Management Interface on remote systems.